Lipen/discrete-math-course/typst/hw2.typ

 + Prove that $equinumerous$ is an equivalence relation over infinite sets#footnote[For infinite sets, $card(A) = card(B)$ means there exists a bijection between $A$ and $B$.].
 + Find the quotient set of $power({a,b,c,d})$ by $equinumerous$.

-#block(sticky: true)[*Part (b): Musical Harmony*]

-In music theory, notes are related by _harmonic intervals_.
-We'll explore two types of musical relations: pitch equivalence and harmonic consonance.

-Consider the chromatic scale: $N = {"C", "C"sharp, "D", "D"sharp, "E", "F", "F"sharp, "G", "G"sharp, "A", "A"sharp, "B"}$ (12 notes).

-Define the _pitch class_ relation $P$ where $x rel(P) y$ if notes $x$ and $y$ have the same pitch class (i.e., they differ by a multiple of 12 semitones, or octaves).

-For example: $C rel(P) C$ (same note), and if we extended beyond one octave, $C rel(P) C'$ (where $C'$ is C one octave higher).

-Now define the _perfect harmony_ relation $H$ where $x rel(H) y$ if the interval between notes $x$ and $y$ is a unison (0 semitones), perfect fifth (7 semitones), or perfect fourth (5 semitones).

-For example: $C rel(H) C$ (unison), $C rel(H) G$ (perfect fifth), $C rel(H) F$ (perfect fourth).

-+ Show that $P$ is an equivalence relation by verifying reflexivity, symmetry, and transitivity.
-  Find all equivalence classes under $P$.

-+ Analyze the relation $H$:
-  - Is $H$ reflexive?
-Symmetric?
-Transitive?
-  - Give a specific counterexample if some property fails.
-  - What type of relation is $H$?

-+ The _harmonic closure_ $H^*$ is the smallest equivalence relation containing $H$.
-  - Since $H$ is not transitive, we need to "close" it by adding all missing transitive connections.
-  - Start by exploring: if C relates to G (perfect fifth), and G relates to D (perfect fifth), what new relations must be added for transitivity?
-  - Continue this process systematically.
-Which notes can you reach from C through chains of perfect intervals?
-  - Compute the complete equivalence class $[C]$ under $H^*$.
-How many notes does it contain?
-  - How many total equivalence classes does $H^*$ have?
-  - *Interpretation:* In music theory, notes connected through chains of perfect fifths and fourths are considered to be in the same "harmonic family."
-    Does your mathematical result align with the musical principle that all chromatic notes are harmonically related through such chains?

 == Problem 4: Similarity Networks and Tolerance Relations